Leadership in Energy and Environmental Design (LEED) certification has taken off in the last decade.

-Every rating system has its own set of “prerequisites,” which are just the minimum requirements your project needs to achieve on top of the points needed for certification.
+Every rating system has its own set of “prerequisites,” which are the minimum requirements your project needs to achieve on top of the points needed for certification.

-Earning LEED Certification Points & Credits Points
+Earning LEED Certification Points and Credits

 You don’t have to follow every single credit’s guidelines.
 That’s the beauty of LEED—you can choose what’s best for you, your business, and your project.

-Ways to Impact Your LEED Score
+How to Increase Your LEED Certification Score